hm-lang/core/proposals/intro.md

 ## parent-child classes and method overrides

+You can define parent-child class relationships with the following syntax.
+For one parent, `class(ParentClassName)` or `class(ParentClassName: parentClassName)` to be explicit about the parent type.
+Multiple inheritance is allowed as well, e.g., `class(ParentOne, ParentTwo, ...)` or `class(ParentOne: parentOne, ParentTwo: parentTwo, ...)`.
+TODO: think if we should use `;` to indicate that the parent class mutable methods can be used, and `:` if the parent class can only be accessed by immutable methods.
-You can define parent-child class relationships like this.
-Note that for methods, `this` will indicate whatever type the current instance's type is, which will be the parent class if the instance is a parent type, or a subclass if the instance is a child class.
+We can access the current class instance (a combination of any/all parent types) using `This`, and `this` will be the current instance's type.
+Thus, `this` is the parent class if the instance is a parent type, or a subclass if the instance is a child class.
+E.g., a parent class method can return a `this` type instance, and using the method on a subclass instance will return an instance of the subclass.

+We use the `UpperCamelCase` versions of the parent types to access member variables or functions that belong to that the parent type, i.e., without subclass overloads.
+E.g., a child override of some parent method `someMethod()` might call the parent's version of that method, and augment it somehow, and the way to do that is to use the named parent instance, e.g. `someMethod() := ParentType someMethod()` within the child class' definition headed by `class(ParentType: parentType)`.

+Some examples:

 ```
 animal := class() {